Lead field ECG

 Overview

-This example demonstrates the practical application of the Lead Field method for reconstructing electrocardiograms (ECGs) from monodomain simulations.
-Unlike the standard bidomain approach which solves for extracellular potentials at every time step, the Lead Field method splits the problem into two stages: a static computation of the volume conductor's sensitivity, followed by a dynamic projection of cardiac sources.
+This example demonstrates the practical application of the lead field method for reconstructing electrocardiograms (ECGs) from monodomain or reaction-eikonal simulations.
+Unlike the standard bidomain approach, which solves for extracellular potentials at every time step, the lead field method splits the problem into two stages: a static computation of the volume conductor's sensitivity, followed by a dynamic projection of cardiac sources.
 We will use a simplified geometric model in this example.
+For a theoretical breakdown of the lead field math, refer to the related section of the openCARP manual.

 Objectives

-• Learn how to compute the Lead Field vectors for a given geometry and electrode configuration using openCARP's post-processing capabilities.
+• Compute the lead field vectors for a given geometry and electrode configuration using openCARP's post-processing capabilities.

 Setup